 Transforming Ontario's Health Care System

-To recognize the excellent work health care providers do every day, the Ministry of Health and Long-Term care is introducing the Minister's Medal Honouring Excellence in Health Quality and Safety.
-This medal will be awarded to teams of organizations and/or individuals who put patients in the centre of the circle of care and incorporate a focus on quality and safety into everything they do.
+Application templates are now available for the second annual Minister's Medal Honouring Excellence in Health Quality and Safety recognizing the excellent work that health care providers do every day.
+This medal will be awarded to one team of organizations and one individual champion who put patients in the centre of the circle of care and incorporate a focus on quality and safety into everything they do.

 2013 Minister's Medal winners

-Officially announced at Health Quality Ontario's Health Quality Transformation event, the Ministry of Health and Long-Term Care is proud to showcase this year's inaugural winners of the 2013 Minister's Medal in both the Team and Individual categories :
+The Ministry of Health and Long-Term Care is proud to showcase the inaugural winners of the 2013 Minister's Medal in both the Team and Individual Champion categories:

 Team Recipient : The Supports for Daily Living Program [PDF]